 Say that you have a consistently underperforming employee who misses deadlines, for example.
 You, or a human resources consultant, should have a conversation in which you ask open-ended questions to elicit the reasons for missed deadlines.

 If the causal factors are lack of training or understanding, you can then fix the problem with more training.

 But if the problem requires employee change, you need to point out discrepancies between good work performance and what is occurring.

 Are deadlines missed because the employee spends too much time socializing with coworkers, for example, or too much time on social media or e-mail?
 Point out discrepancies by saying things like “So you understand that deadlines are crucial, but you seem to spend a lot of time after lunch chatting with Coworker X. If you cut that short, you’d have more time to work on your projects.”

 The employee also needs to understand that there will be consequences for not changing, including termination.

 Set up a series of small, achievable steps in a performance plan.
 Set interim, micro-achievements on the way to achieving deadlines.

 The principal of small and achievable steps underlies a lot of human change.
-Setting up a larger goal, like always being first in meeting deadlines, may feel overwhelming to someone who has difficult hitting one.
+Setting up a larger goal, like always being first to meet deadlines, may feel overwhelming to someone who has difficulty hitting one at all, even if you are using sharepoint alerts to help them with reminders.
 But having projects A and B done on Wednesday on the way to meeting deadlines on Friday is easier, and thus more achievable.

 Make It Easy